thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 I'm trying to make a point here.
 {{</ notice >}}

-But our aims are much loftier than that.
+But our aim is much loftier than that.
-We're going to implement a languager server for the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) (LSP).
+We're going to implement a language server for the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) (LSP).
-You can actually see it right now in the interactive [playground](TODO) showing off it's features.
+You can actually see it right now in the interactive [playground](TODO) showing off its features.

-For the uninitiated, LSP was invented to solve an M:N problem in the IDE space.
+For the uninitiated, LSP was invented to solve an [M:N problem](https://matklad.github.io/2022/04/25/why-lsp.html) in the IDE space.
 There are multiple editors (Vim, VSCode, Helix, etc.) and there are multiple languages (in fact we're adding to that problem right now).
 We want great IDE features in each of our editors, but implementing them per language per editor is a combinatorial explosion of work.
-LSP saves us by introducing a unifying middle man.
+LSP saves us by introducing a unifying middleman.
 Each language implements a server that speaks the protocol, and each editor implements a client that speaks the protocol.
 Now any language with a server works with any editor with a client.